rehmanis/practice/src/python_practice/design/parking_lot/README.md

     Yes you have multiple levels

-* How many entry and exits do the lot have ?
+* How many entry and exit terminals does the lot have ?

     For now lets say we have 1 entries and 1 exits. (follow-up how do you design for more entries and exits?
     Concurrency issues?)